 Prepare agendas and conduct all VLA PAF Board meetings.

-Facilitate discussion and collaborate with the VLA Executive Director on all conference and program functions, including the monitoring of the budget, expenditures and receipts.
+Facilitate discussion and collaborate with the VLA Executive Director on all conference and program functions, including the monitoring of the budget, expenditures, and receipts.

+Serve as the Committee Chair of either the Conference or Regional Workshop Committee as according to the yearly event schedule and term of office.

-Serve as ex-officio of all VLA PAF committees.
+Serve as an ex-officio member of all other VLA PAF committees.

-Attend all VLA Council meetings and serve as the liaison between VLA and VLAPAF.
+Attend all VLA Council meetings and serve as the liaison between VLA and VLA PAF.

-Serve as a member of the Scholarship Committee.
+Serve as a member of the VLA Scholarship Committee.

 Chair-Elect

-Share in the conference and program execution as delegated by the Chair.
+Serve as the Committee Chair of either the Conference or Regional Workshop Committee as according to the yearly event schedule and term of office.

-Preside over VLAPAF board meetings in the absence of the Chair.
+Preside over VLA PAF board meetings in the absence of the Chair.

 Attend Council and committee meetings with or in the absence of the Chair.

-Partner with the immediate past chair in the event that the current chair is unable to fulfill his/her duty.
+Partner with the immediate past chair in the event that the current Chair is unable to fulfill his/her duty.

 Secretary

-Record attendance and minutes of the VLAPAF board meetings.
+Record attendance and minutes of the VLA PAF board meetings.
 Distribute minutes, corrected minutes and announcements of future meetings to each board member.

-Maintain and distribute directory of VLAPAF board members.
+Maintain and distribute directory of VLA PAF board members.

-Provide corrected copies of board meeting minutes to the Co-Chair.
+Provide corrected copies of board meeting minutes to the Chair.

-Handle external communication such as thank-you notes, press releases, etc.

-Maintain archives of the forum’s programs and publications.
+Sends thank-you notes to supervisors and/or directors of Board members for allowing their employees to participate in VLA PAF activities and events.

+Sends thank-you notes to special presenters and guests of VLA PAF events and functions.

+Serve on the Knowledge Management committee, but is not required to be the chair.

 Immediate Past Chair

-Provide continuity of leadership within the forum.
+Provide continuity of leadership within the Forum.

 Act as advisor to Chair and Chair-Elect, as requested.

-Preside at VLAPAF board meetings in the absence of the Co-Chair and Co-Chair-Elect.
+Preside at VLA PAF board meetings in the absence of the Chair and Chair-Elect.

+Serve on the VLA Awards Committee.

 VLA Professional Associates Board Members